 Some of the most heavily stigmatized mental health conditions are psychotic disorders.
 These disorders include schizophrenia, schizoaffective disorder, schizophreniform disorder, delusional disorders, brief psychotic disorder, substance-induced psychotic disorder, and psychotic disorders due to a medical condition.

 If you or a loved one is experiencing psychosis in any form, you’re not alone.
 New Directions Mental Health’s caring and compassionate team is here to help.
-Just call 724.374.7414 or reach out online to find a clinic near you and to learn more about how we treat psychosis and schizophrenia in southwestern Pennsylvania.
+Just call 724.374.7414 to find a clinic near you and to learn more about how we treat psychosis and schizophrenia in southwestern Pennsylvania.

 What Is Psychosis?